 Designing the UX Behind ADT Pulse, Comcast Xfinity Home, and Piper

-I joined Icontrol as the founding designer, responsible for shaping the company’s first user experiences and eventually building and leading a team of 8 designers across 3 locations.
+I joined iControl as the founding designer, responsible for shaping the company's first user experiences and eventually building and leading a team of 8 designers across 3 locations.

 Our work defined the UX for one of the earliest large-scale smart home platforms, ultimately reaching 3M+ daily active subscribers and powering deployments for industry leaders like ADT, Comcast, and DIY consumers.

-Impact and legacy
+Impact and Legacy

-The Icontrol platform set a new standard for smart home security and automation.
+The iControl platform set a new standard for smart home security and automation.
 Patented UI elements including the Orb and Home View influenced how tens of thousands of households monitor and control their environments.

 Beyond the product impact, building and scaling a design team across geographies gave me deep experience in leadership, cross-functional collaboration, and sustaining design culture in a high-growth startup.